Andrea Shundi: Memberships

 Shundi was Albanian representative of the European Federation for Forage Plants during the 1995–1999 period, a board member of the TEMPUS project for Albania, organised by the EU during the 1991–1992 period.
 He was elected head of the Albanian association of the agronomists in 1991.
-A board member of the Committee of Science and Technics in Albania in the 1990–1992 period, a board member in the Albanian National Commission for Scientific Post Doc qualification in the 1990–1992 period.
+He was also a board member of the Committee of Science and Technics in Albania in the 1990–1992 period, a board member in the Albanian National Commission for Scientific Post Doc qualification in the 1990–1992 period.
+During 2003-2009 he was a member of the editorial board on Agriculture for the draft of the Albanian Encyclopedia by the Academy of Sciences of Albania and the Academy of Sciences and Arts of Kosovo.
+He is again member of the editorial board for the new encyclopedia project, started in 2023.

 Earlier he was a board member of the scientific councils of the Agricultural University of Tirana (1987–1992), and president of the Scientific Council of the Faculty of Agronomy (1984–1992).
 He was also member of the scientific councils of the Fan Noli University (1987–1992), the Institute of Forage Research in Fushë-Krujë, (1984–1992), the Institute of Agricultural Research in Lushnje (1978–1987).

+Death

+Andrea Shundi died from pancreatic cancer at his home in Chapel Hill, North Carolina, on April 30, 2024, at the age of 89.